 I've always admired people who were fearless.
 You know?
 A certain, almost 'fierce' demeanour.
 That willingness "to boldly go...".

-As far back as I can remember, I've been more prone to fear, anxiety and worry.
+As far back as I can remember, I've been prone to anxiety and worry.
 That cold sweat, clammy hands, shallow breathing, knot-in-the-pit-of-your-stomach kind of apprehension.

-But, maybe, it's fortunate that I've never been one of them.
+But, maybe, it's fortunate that I've never been 'fearless'.

 It's made me develop what I like to call the 3 attitudinal competencies of solid leadership.
 Not attitudes, as something kind of static: qualities you either have, or don't.

 No. Instead, they're 'attitudinal competencies'.
 Attitudes you have to keep working at, to develop skill in their application.

 I call them Audacity.
 Legacy.
 Synergy.

 Audacity.
 A bold willingness to show up.
 To take action.
 To be authentic and real.
 To be shaking in your boots, and step up anyway.
 To lead.click to tweet

 Legacy.
 To live and lead 'on purpose'.
 That is, to be present, mindful and intentional about the legacy effect you leave behind -- like the wake of a boat.
 And, even more so, to choose and deliberately strive to create the ripple effect you pay forward.
 To make an impact that matters -- to you, for others, in the world.click to tweet